 The reason for this is that raw walnuts can still pose multiple risks to your pooch.

 For instance, many nuts are prone to catching fungus when in their raw form.

-Which is why, it is always a good idea to toast them a little before feeding these to your canine friend.
+This is why it is always a good idea to toast them a little before feeding these to your canine friend.

 Can Dogs Eat Walnuts: What About the Fat Content?

 Yet again, this is one factor that dog owners should really keep in mind.

 The truth is, giving them a high-fat diet not only puts our dogs at the risk of obesity but can also act as a gateway to multiple other problems.

 Some of these include pulmonary problems, brain functionality problems, lethargy, depression, and well, pancreatitis.